 Photo: zablanca_clicks / Unspalsh

 Munnar is one of the most visited Western Ghats hill stations and is known for its tea plantations that stretch across rolling hills.
 The town attracts tourists with its mild climate, rich biodiversity, and opportunities for trekking.
-Visitors can explore Eravikulam National Park, home to the endangered Nilgiri Tahr.
+The Eravikulam National Park, home to the endangered Nilgiri Tahr, is one of the best places to visit in Munnar.
 The tea estates offer guided tours where you can learn about tea production and taste different varieties.
 Apart from nature, the town has colonial-era bungalows, local markets selling handmade chocolates, and spice gardens where you can experience the aroma of fresh spices.

 Major Attractions: Mattupetty Dam, Anamudi Peak, Tea Museum